SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

 If a switch is not utilized, a tracker can enter Deep Sleep mode by pressing and holding down the user-specified button (SW0).

 ### 🔋 Batteries
-Batteries are rated by capacity (mAh) and have a maximum safe charging rate (C).
-Charging at lower rates (e.g., around 0.5C) is recommended to reduce battery stress and extend lifespan.
+Safe battery charging rates (C) are correlated to their rated capacity (mAh).
+A 100mAh battery charging at 100mA is 1C, and a 200mAh battery charging at 100mA is 0.5C.
+Charging at lower rates near 0.5C is recommended to reduce battery stress and extend lifespan.

 | Board                      | Default charge rate | Minimum battery capacity | Recommended battery capacity |